Nabataeans: Language

 Historians such as Irfan Shahîd, Warwick Ball, Robert G. Hoyland, Michael C. A. Macdonald, and others believe Nabataeans spoke Arabic as their native language.
-John F. Healy states "Nabataeans normally spoke a form of Arabic, while, like the Persians etc., they used Aramaic for formal purposes and especially for inscriptions."
+John F. Healey states "Nabataeans normally spoke a form of Arabic, while, like the Persians etc., they used Aramaic for formal purposes and especially for inscriptions."
 Proper names on their inscriptions suggest that they were ethnically Arabs who had come under Aramaic influence, and the Nabataeans had already some trace of Aramaic culture when they first appear in history.
 Some of the authors of Safaitic inscriptions identify themselves as Nabataeans.

 The Nabataeans spoke an Arabic dialect but for their inscriptions used a form of Aramaic that was heavily influenced by Arabic forms and words.
 When communicating with other Middle Eastern peoples, they, like their neighbors, used Aramaic, the region's lingua franca.
 Therefore, Aramaic was used for commercial and official purposes across the Nabataean political sphere.